 In summer, the Palomino Islands become the first nature tourist destination that is located near Lima and there are thousands of people who yearn to travel and discover this protected natural area that is home to the largest colony of sea lions.

-Located just 30 minutes from Lima, the Palomino Islands attract all the attention of travelers who arrive in the constitutional province of Callao to see one of the largest colonies of funny sea lions in Peru and a great variety of guano birds in the Islands.
+Located just 30 minutes from Lima, the Palomino Islands Peru attract all the attention of travelers who arrive in the constitutional province of Callao to see one of the largest colonies of funny sea lions in Peru and a great variety of guano birds in the Islands.
 Cavinzas and the Palomino Islets.

 This magical and beautiful place is ideal to visit in the current summer season.
 The protected area is part of the National Reserve System of Islands, Islets and Guaneras Points (RNSIIPG) that from Piura to Moquegua houses 22 islands and 11 guano points along the Peruvian coast.